The carbon cost of laptops

 Although much more difficult to measure, Scope 3 emissions generally account for the largest share of a company’s carbon footprint.
 This is particularly true for electronics manufacturers, where so much energy use occurs outside of each company’s direct control.

 Despite this, we found that not all companies we assessed measured and reported on scope 3 emissions.
-The level of reporting by each company is shown in the table above.
+The level of reporting by each company is shown in the table below.

 Short lifecycles are a driver for climate change